nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 ## Prerequisites

-- Launch an AWS EC2 instance of Amazon Linux 2023 AMI with security group allowing SSH.
+- Launch an AWS EC2 instance of Amazon Linux 2023 AMI with a security group allowing SSH.

 - Connect to the instance with SSH.